greatroboticslab/HumanoidRobotTrainingData/video_processing/README.md

 	scp username@bridges2.psc.edu:"<DIRECTORY_CONTAINING_REPO>/PSCCode/video_processing/rawvideos/*" .

 To locally download all the videos into your current local directory.
 This may take a while, as depending on how many videos you have, there could be several gigabytes of data.

+### Frame extraction

+Frames can be extracted using the Depth Anything v2 script in the depth_anything_baseline/ folder.

+        conda activate depthanything
+        python scripts/Video_YTB_text.py --start <start_index> --end <end_index>

+This will create both raw frames, and depth frames.
+The regular (raw) frames will be stored in video_processing/frames/